Norwich Road Reserve

 Surrounded by native grasses and trees, this path is a quiet escape from suburban life without the need to travel far.
 Right in the heart of Salisbury, it features iconic red earth banks that provide homes for native birds, bees and insect colonies.
 River red gums stretch up high to create a natural canopy over visitors.
 Together with the sounds of the gently flowing creek and no buildings in sight, it’s easy to feel like you’re somewhere otherworldly.
 With the striking red earth cliffs, you may even feel like Indiana Jones setting out on an adventure in an unknown land!

 Adults will enjoy the reprieve of this trail with plenty of visual interest and quiet to contemplate.
 The area is perfect to spark the imagination of kids who will enjoy playing and hiding around the trees and nooks within the path surroundings.
-Quieter folk may simply enjoy identifying native plants and observing wildlife, whether in the water, up in the trees, or the red earth banks.
+Quieter folk may simply enjoy identifying native plants and observing wildlife, whether in the water, up in the trees, or on the red earth banks.
 Birdwatchers will enjoy a diverse range of birds that frequent the area, including ducks, parrots, cockatoos, crows, and honeyeaters.

 As a part of reclaiming past farmland, local councils and youth groups worked together to carve out this circuit for walkers and mountain bikers.
 The volunteer group, Friends of Cobbler Creek, also actively plant trees in the area and the larger reserve.
 Over time, it has become a lush walking path and useful connection for the local mountain biking association to the main Cobbler Creek Recreation Park’s featured biking trails.
 It is also a great place for geocaching games.